STK9060 – Time series

 Final oral or written examination.
 The form of examination will be announced by the teaching staff by 15 October/15 March for the autumn semester and the spring semester respectively.

-In addition, each phd student is expected to give an oral presentation on a topic of relevance (chosen in cooperation with the lecturer).
+In addition, each PhD candidate is expected to give an oral presentation on a topic of relevance (chosen in cooperation with the lecturer).
 The presentation has to be approved by the lecturer for the student to be admitted to the final exam.

 Examination support material